-- a.
-Felonious conviction. - b.
-Involvement in drugs and/or narcotic traffic. - c.
-Military discharge under conditions other than honorable. - d.
-Involvement in campus disorders at other institutions. - e.
-Disciplinary dismissal from other insitutions. - f.
-Falsifying any information on records required for admission. - g.
-A minor living outside the home of his legal parent or guardian without the parent or guardian providing the college with advance written permission. - h.
-Any information relative to the applicant's character, conduct and/or institutional relationships that would be inconsistent with the philosophy, objectives, and attitudes of the constituency of the college community. - i.
-Any other reason or information considered to be of such nature that it would be detrimental to the academic society.
+a.
+Felonious conviction.

+Involvement in drug and/or narcotic traffic.

+- Military discharge under conditions other than honorable, - d.
+Involvement in campus disorders at other institutions.

+e.
+Disciplinary dismissal from other institutions.

+f.
+Falsifying any information or records required for admission.

+g.
+A minor living outside the home of his legal parents or guardian without the parent or guardian providing the college with advance written permission.

+h.
+Any information relative to the applicant's character, conduct and/or institutional relationships that would be inconsistent with the philosophy, objectives, and attitudes of the constituency of the college community.

+Any other reason or infomation considered to be of such nature that it would be detrimental to the academic society.